sailfishos-mirror/wayland-protocols/README.md

   decided to be declared stable into the new directory.
 The target name should be the same name as the protocol directory plus the version and the `.xml` suffix.
-- Remove the disclaimer about the protocol being in the testing phase.
+- Remove the disclaimer about the protocol being in the staging phase.
 - Update the `README` file in the staging directory and create a new `README` file in the new directory.
 - Replace the disclaimer in the protocol files left in the staging/